Skip to main content

 (ii) includes information about a person involved in the motor vehicle accident, including the person's name, telephone number, and address.

-(b) In general. - Without an existing relationship or interest in an issue:
+(b) Prohibitions against solicitations, retention of lawyer to represent other person. - Without an existing relationship or interest in an issue:

 (1) a person may not, for personal gain, solicit another person to sue or to retain a lawyer to represent the other person in a lawsuit;